 Complete 40-180 Hours of Pre-Licensing Classes

 Many new agents assume that special certifications are necessary to work with sellers and take listings.
 The good news is that you don’t need anything more than a real estate license.
+A good mentor can help you learn more about the industry.

 What Is Pre-Licensing?